The case of the World Heritage Site Arab-Norman Palermo, Sicily (Italy) - LA CUBA

 Abstract

-General presentation of the Project and the case study
+1. General presentation of the course and case study

 The case of the Archeological Remains of the Roman Villa “Jovis” of the Emperor Tiberius in Capri (Italy)